luminus-framework/luminus/resources/md/guestbook.md

 ### Running the Application

-We can run our application in development mode using the [lein-ring](https://github.com/weavejester/lein-ring) plugin that's already bundled with our project.
-The plugin is invoked as seen below.
+We can run our application in development mode as follows:

 ```
 >lein run